awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-s3-stepfunctions/README.md

 This AWS Solutions Construct implements an Amazon S3 bucket connected to an AWS Step Functions.

-*Note - This construct uses Amazon EventBridge (S3 Event Notifications) to trigger AWS Step Functions State Machine executions.
-This method is more flexible, more expensive, and has higher latency.*
+*Note - This constructs sends S3 Event Notification to EventBridge, then triggers AWS Step Functions State Machine executions from EventBridge.*

-*If cost and/or latency is an issue, you should consider deploying aws-s3-lambda and aws-lambda-stepfunctions in place of this construct.
-This will create a trigger in the Lambda function from the S3 source and have the Lambda function invoke the Step Functions state machine.
-This method is less flexible, more work, more cost effective, and has lower latency.*
+*An alternative architecture can be built that triggers a Lambda function from S3 Event notifications using aws-s3-lambda and aws-lambda-stepfunctions.
+Channelling the S3 events through Lambda is less flexible than EventBridge, but is more cost effective and has lower latency.*

 Here is a minimal deployable pattern definition in Typescript: